ToniLindeman/CChess/planned_features.md

 you could allow user to choose at what speed the playback goes.

+Improvement:
-Improvement: More consistent prompts and user input The prompts and user input could use some improvement.
+More consistent prompts and user input
+The prompts and user input could use some improvement.
 Both menu.c and userInput.c could be improved.
 Input validation works well, so that's a plus.

-Logs
+Logs:
 Write errors into a log file.
 Once this is implemented, you can change the error prints to something more suitable for "normal" users.

-Error code
+Error code:
 Make a table of error codes and adjust functions accordingly.

-AI Player
+AI Player:
-Create a computer opponent if you happen to have tons of spare time.
+Create a computer opponent.